 May 1, 1947: The Pirate filming continued with scenes on the “Exterior Don Pedro’s House” set which was actually the “Verona Square” set on MGM’s Backlot #2 (originally constructed for the 1936 adaptation of Romeo and Juliet).
 Time called: 10:30 a.m.; dismissed: 2:10 p.m.

-May 1, 1953: This great photo (see below) of Judy accompanied this article about Judy’s success opening the Blue Grass Festival the previous night at the Memorial Coliseum in Lexington, Kentucky.
-The photo was one of many taken during Judy’s visit to the local Shriner’s Children’s Hospital.
+May 1, 1953: This great photo of Judy accompanied this article about Judy’s successful opening at the Blue Grass Festival the previous night at the Memorial Coliseum in Lexington, Kentucky.
+The photo was one of many taken during Judy’s visit to the local Shriner’s Children’s Hospital on April 30th.

 Judy Garland Sings Fine Tune About Wonders of Bluegrass

 By Joe Reister

 LEXINGTON, Ky., April 30 – Petite Judy Garland thinks either Native Dancer or Correspondent will win all the gold and glory in Saturday’s 79th Kentucky Derby.

 The talented actress’ opinion about the probable winner of The Run for the Roses jibes with that of most of the so-called turf experts.

 Judy, however, insists she doesn’t know one horse from another.
 “Honestly, I’m really dull about this business of picking the Derby winner.”